According to HubSpot, the number of businesses that consider Facebook to be critical to their business has increased by 75%.

 The headline tells the visitor from the start what they’ll be getting when they click on the ad, which is saving up to 40% on luxury hotels on their next vacation.
 Now this offer is something a lot of people will say yes to.
 (I know I will).

 The image depicts a serene luxury hotel room, which helps the visitor visualize their next vacation, something we all crave.
-Want to vacation in in Santorini Island?
+Want to vacation in style in Santorini Island?
 Click this ad and off you go.

 The copy explains why you need automated marketing in the first place, and the CTA button tells you that by clicking it, you’re going to learn more about the service.